SimonGoring/WitnessTrees/R/paper/GoringetalMarkdown.md

 heterogeneity may also strongly affect ecosystem models, and predictions of future change.
-Recent work using the FLUXNET tower network has shown that energy budgets are strongly related to landscape measures of heterogeneity [@stoy2013data].
-Our data show higher levels of heterogeneity at mesoscales during the pre-settlement era, and greater fine scaled turnover along transects.
-Lower $\beta$ diversity shown here and elsewhere [@li2014drivers] indicate increasing heterogeneity at a very large spatial scale, and the loss of resolution along major historical ecotones.
-Thus analysis of the processes governing vegetation heterogeneity and ecotones may inadvertently and substantially incorporate anthropogenic processes.
+Recent work using the FLUXNET tower network has shown that energy budgets are strongly related to landscape measures of heterogeneity in both vegetation and topography [@stoy2013data].
+Our data show higher levels of vegetation heterogeneity at mesoscales during the pre-settlement era, and greater fine scaled turnover along transects.
+Lower $\beta$ diversity shown here and elsewhere [@li2014drivers] indicate increasing homogeneity at a very large spatial scale, and the loss of resolution along major historical ecotones.
+Increasing heterogeneity in the pre-settlement time would introduce non-stationarity into energy budgets, and would likely increase the uncertainty in vegetation-atmosphere processes, a key uncertainty in CMIP5 models [@friedlingstein2014uncertainties].

+This study also points to a deeper understanding of some of the landscape- and regional-scale drivers of novelty.
+In particular the role of regional species pools and remnant patches of forest in driving or mitigating compositional novelty.
+This work shows that the baseline forest type moderates the degree to which landscape scale patterns can drive compositional novelty.
+To some degree this may be dependent on the simplicity or complexity of the species pool and the sensitivity of dissimilarity metrics to $\beta$ diversity [@faith1987compositional], but it points the way forward to improving our understanding of the way plant species traits can moderate the appearance of compositional novelty at landscape scales.
+For example, how important is species dispersal in relation to the distance effect we see in Figure 10?
+The analysis relating distance to novel forest from remnants (Figure 10) also points to the possibility that should the public push for landscape-scale restoration, or management using historical baselines, the possibility of restoration is not entirely gone.
+If some of the novelty is driven by depauparate species pools beyond certain threshold distances from remnant forests then it should be possible to restore these forest through translocation of key species [@seddon2010reintroduction].

 Methodological advances of the current work include 1) the systematic standardization of PLS data to enable mapping at broad spatial extent